igrafx/mining-python-sdk/sphinxdocs/moduledocs/workgroup.rst

 Projects
 --------

 A Project object contains the the information about a Logpickr project.
+You can create a column mapping and send file.
 Each project allows you to get the various `graphs`_ it contains, and access its `Datasources`_.

 .. autoclass:: Project
    :special-members: __init__